celia-brt/sydney-restaurants-sql/README.md

 ## Dataset Limitations
 - Sample capped at 20 restaurants per suburb
+- Results may reflect visibility bias (popular venues overrepresented)
-- 52% unknown price levels limits price analysis
+- Missing price data (52%) reduces reliability of pricing analysis
+- Findings should be interpreted as directional insights, not definitive conclusions

 ---